jacobISU/HarvardCS50/README.md

  **Folder Contents: songs.txt**
  - This assignment teaches you basic commands in SQL and accessing a database using sqlite3 in the terminal.
   > **Note:** Due to the nature of the assignment, I felt a text file would suffice for easier readability.

+ **movies**
+ **Folder Contents: movies.txt**
+ - This assignment teaches you advanced commands in SQL and accessing a database using sqlite3 in the terminal.
+  > **Note:** Due to the nature of the assignment, I felt a text file would suffice for easier readability.